atomist-skills/container-run-skill/docs/CONTRACT.md

 `code`, `reason` and `visibility` (setting visibility to `hidden` will hide the skill execution from the UI) are supported.

-## Sending messages
+## Chat messages

-The skill runtime automatically processes messages and sends them to the configured chat integration when JSON documents are written into the `$ATOMIST_MESSAGES_DIR`.
+The skill runtime is able to process messages and send them to the configured chat integration when JSON documents are written into the `$ATOMIST_MESSAGES_DIR`.

-The following is the format of an acceptable Json document:
+The following is the format of an acceptable JSON document:

 ```json
 {